typerhack/Dreamweaver-Ubuntu/README.md

 >* https://launchpad.net/~phpmyadmin/+archive/ubuntu/ppa

 >*__Note: You do not need to run "ufw" commands on your local environment.
 Make sure that the firewall is inactive.__*

+3. Change the working directory for your website to the desired location.
+This step is important make not of the directory it will be given to Dreamweaver to automatically copy the files: https://www.digitalocean.com/community/tutorials/how-to-move-an-apache-web-root-to-a-new-location-on-ubuntu-16-04